-While a hospital stay may interrupt your child’s regular routine, you can make the stay more comfortable and fun with games and distractions from home, and by taking advantage of the activities offered at Penn State Children’s Hospital.
+While a hospital stay may interrupt your child’s regular routine, you can make the stay more comfortable and fun with games and distractions from home, and by taking advantage of the activities offered at Penn State Health Children’s Hospital.

 What to bring

 You may want to bring items to the hospital that make your child feel comfortable as well as provide a distraction.
 Consider bringing:

 - A favorite item, such as a favorite blanket or stuffed animal

 - Personal electronics with headphones

 What to say

 What you say and your body language influences your child’s perception of the hospital.